Skip to main content

 If you have any concerns about the security of your own personal computers and mobile devices, we suggest you read the advice of Get Safe Online, which can be accessed here.

-If you would like to see a summary of our retention policy please contact us using the contact details provided under “CONTACT US” below.
+If you would like to see a summary of our retention policy please contact us using the contact details below.

 If you have any worries or complaints about the way we use your information, please don’t hesitate to get in touch with us.
 We’ll do our very best to set your mind at rest or put things right.
-And if, for whatever reason, you feel we’re not meeting the exceptionally high standards we expect of ourselves, you’re within your rights to tell the UK Information Commissioner’s Office (ICO).
+And if you remain unhappy you can of ourselves, you’re within your rights to tell the UK Information Commissioner’s Office (ICO).

-And don’t forget that with modern technology you have more and more personal control over what information we and other organisations collect.
+With modern technology you have personal control over what information we and other organisations collect.
 For example, you can normally delete cookies and tracking technologies sent to your web browser.
-You can also change related settings to restrict them, such as by using a private browsing mode (although this may affect your browsing experience on some websites).
+You can also change related settings to restrict cookies and tracking technologies, such as by using a private browsing mode (although this may affect your browsing experience on some websites).

 Plus, you can use the settings options in your mobile devices to restrict what sort of information websites and mobile apps are able to access and use about you.
 Online advertising networks, social media platforms and search engines (Google etc.) also provide tools to manage the data they collect about you, and how it is used and shared.